On the Condition Number Dependency in Bilevel Optimization: Abstract

 \section{Abstract}

 Bilevel optimization minimizes an objective function, defined by an upper-level problem whose feasible region is the solution of a lower-level problem.
-We study the oracle complexity of finding an $\epsilon$-stationary point with first-order methods when the upper-level problem is nonconvex and the lower-level problem is strongly convex.
-Recent works (Ji et al., ICML 2021; Arbel and Mairal, ICLR 2022; Chen el al., JMLR 2025) achieve a $\tilde \gO(\kappa^4 \epsilon^{-2})$ upper bound that is near-optimal in $\epsilon$.
-However, the optimal dependency on the condition number $\kappa$ is unknown.
-In this work, we establish a new $\Omega(\kappa^2 \epsilon^{-2})$ lower bound and $\tilde \gO(\kappa^{7/2} \epsilon^{-2})$ upper bound for this problem, establishing the first provable gap between bilevel problems and minimax problems in this setup.
-Our lower bounds can be extended to various settings, including high-order smooth functions, stochastic oracles, and convex hyper-objectives: (1) For second-order and arbitrarily smooth problems, we show $\Omega(\kappa_y^{13/4} \epsilon^{-12/7})$ and $\Omega(\kappa^{17/10} \epsilon^{-8/5})$ lower bounds, respectively.
-(2) For convex-strongly-convex problems, we improve the previously best lower bound (Ji and Liang, JMLR 2022) from $\Omega(\kappa /\sqrt{\epsilon})$ to $\Omega(\kappa^{5/4} / \sqrt{\epsilon})$.
-(3) For smooth stochastic problems, we show an $\Omega(\kappa^4 \epsilon^{-4})$ lower bound.
+We study the oracle complexity of finding an $\epsilon$-stationary point with first-order methods when the upper-level problem is nonconvex, and the lower-level problem is strongly convex.
+Recent works (Ji et al., ICML 2021; Arbel and Mairal, ICLR 2022; Chen et al., JMLR 2025) achieve a $\tilde \gO(\bar \kappa_y^4 \epsilon^{-2})$ upper bound that is near-optimal in $\epsilon$, {which can be reduced to $\tilde \gO(\bar \kappa_y^{7/2} \epsilon^{-2})$ by a naive application of Nesterov acceleration in the inner loop, where $\bar \kappa_y$ is the global condition number.} However, the optimal dependency on the condition number is unknown.
+In this work, we establish a new $\Omega(\kappa_y^{5/2} \epsilon^{-2})$ lower bound, {where $\kappa_y < \bar \kappa_y$ is the lower-level condition number that is of the same order as $\bar \kappa_y$ when the smoothness constants are $\gO(1)$.} Our lower bound establishes the first provable gap in terms of condition number dependency between bilevel problems and minimax problems in this setup.
+Our lower bounds can be extended to various settings, including high-order smooth functions, stochastic oracles, and convex hyper-objectives: (1) For second-order and arbitrarily smooth problems, we show lower bounds of $\Omega({\kappa_y^{31/14}} \epsilon^{-12/7})$ and $\Omega(\kappa_y^{21/10} \epsilon^{-8/5})$, respectively.
+(2) For convex-strongly-convex problems, we improve the previously best lower bound (Ji and Liang, JMLR 2022) from $\Omega(\kappa_y /\sqrt{\epsilon})$ to $\Omega(\kappa_y^{3/2} / \sqrt{\epsilon})$.
+(3) For smooth stochastic problems, we also show a lower bound of $\Omega(\kappa_y^4 \epsilon^{-4})$.